yagena/yagena.github.io/_pages/research.md

 {% include base_path %}

-I am a theoretical economist with strong interests in applications.
-My research primarily focuses on Game Theory, Industrial Organization, and Market Design.
-I have published papers in leading economics journals, including American Economic Review , American Economic Journal, and RAND Journal of Economics, as well as great journals in other fields such as AAMAS, Artificial Intelligence, and Scientific Reports.
+My research focuses on Game Theory, Industrial Organization, and Market Design.
+I have published papers in leading economics journals, including American Economic Review, American Economic Journal, and RAND Journal of Economics, as well as great journals in other fields such as AAMAS, Artificial Intelligence, and Scientific Reports.

 ------